Doktorsitesi.com

 Long-term prognostic value of admission haemoglobin A1c (HbA1c) levels in patients with ST-segment elevation myocardial infarction undergoing primary percutaneous coronary intervention

-Material and methods: This prospective study included 443 consecutive patients with STEMI who underwent primary PCI between September 2010 and July 2012.
-The patients were divided into three groups based on admission HbA1c levels: group I (HbA1c ≤ 5.6%), group II (HbA1c 5.7-6.4%), and group III (HbA1c ≥ 6.5%).
-The in-hospital, 1-month, and 1-year CV events of all 3 patient groups were followed up.
+This prospective study analyzed data from 443 consecutive patients with STEMI who underwent primary PCI between September 2010 and July 2012.
+To ensure a comparative analysis, patients were categorized into three distinct groups based on their HbA1c levels at the time of admission:

 Etiketler